PhaserEditor2D/phasereditor2d-scripts-core/README.md

 ## ScriptNode

 The base of all the scripts.
-Probably it is already avaliable in your project (if you generated it with Phaser Editor 2D).
+Probably it is already available in your project (if you generated it with Phaser Editor 2D).

 This class provides methods for managing the node's children, and implementing the scene events: `awake`, `start`, and `update`.

 ## SpriteScriptNode

-A base script for all the scripts accesing sprite objects.
-It just overrides the `gameObject` property and set its type to `Phaser.GameObjects.Sprite`.
+A base script for all the scripts accessing sprite objects.
+It just overrides the `gameObject` property and sets its type to `Phaser.GameObjects.Sprite`.
 This helps IDE auto-completion and type-checking.

 ## RootScriptNode